Best project management software for small businesses

 We found ClickUp’s action plan template was the best way to track our progress towards a SMART goal.
 Credit: Startups.co.uk.

-Clickup is designed to replace any software you might need when running a business.
+Clickup is an all-in-one workplace app that is designed to replace any software you might need when running a business.
 The platform’s generous freemium plan provides unlimited users, spaces, and tasks, as well as nine specialist templates for different team departments including finance, marketing, operations, and IT.

 💡 What’s new